This article contains affiliate links. We may earn a small commission if you purchase via these links.

 - Quality control issues

 Additionally, as an economical gun sight, the red/green dot may flare or halo at high brightness, and it seems the V1 is guilty of this.
 But, when it comes to various other red dot issues such as clusters or warped dots, it seems a lot of users are unaware of how astigmatism affects vision when looking through the gun sight.
 Have you had your eyes checked recently?
+Check out this guide for more information about red dots sights and astigmatism.
 Issues aside, the V1 is backed by a lifetime warranty with a 100% money back guarantee.

 The Predator V1 has an interchangeable red and green dot with 5 brightness intensity settings.
 It also comes preinstalled with a mount for quick mounting to your rail, although, it can be removed from the included mount.